mbechler/mbechler.github.io/_posts/2021-12-10-PSA_Log4Shell_JNDI_Injection.markdown

 So, up to Java 8u191 there is a direct path from a controlled JNDI lookup to remote classloading of arbitrary code.
 That Java version is about 3 years old.

-However, exploitation do not end there.
+However, exploitation does not end there.
 Turning back to RMI, References and object construction with factories are still supported, just remote codebases are prohibited.
 Michael Stepankin in <https://www.veracode.com/blog/research/exploiting-jndi-injections-java> describes how the Apache XBean _BeanFactory_ can be used in a returned Reference to achieve